2023 Most Popular Biomedical Engineering Bachelor's Degree Schools in Connecticut

 Check out the bio engineering bachelor's degree programs at these schools if you want to attend one of the most popular in Connecticut.

-Our analysis found University of Connecticut to be the most popular school for biomedical engineering students who want to pursue a bachelor’s degree in Connecticut.
-UCONN is a very large public school located in the suburb of Storrs.
+Our 2023 rankings named University of Connecticut the most popular school in Connecticut for biomedical engineering students working on their bachelor’s degree.
+UCONN is a fairly large public school located in the large suburb of Storrs.

 Women make up 52% of the bio engineering majors at the school.